enkeejunior1/jump-your-steps/README.md

 # TL;DR

 Jump Your Steps (JYS) is a method for optimizing the sampling schedule of discrete diffusion models.
-This enables improved sample quality without increasing computational cost during inference.
+This enables improved sample quality **without increasing computational cost during inference**.
 Our method demonstrated performance improvements regardless of the data type (image, piano note, text) or transition kernel (gaussian, uniform, absorb).

 ---